ryanjyoung/ryanjyoung/README.md

 - ⚡ Fun fact: ...
 -->

+I'm a microbiologist turned junior software developer!<br>
-I'm a former Microbiologist and new software developer.
+I'm currently honing my skills with the goal of becoming a scientific software developer. <br>

-I am currently enrolled in Tech Elevator's full-stack web development bootcamp with the intention to transition my career into software development.
+Always learning and exploring!

-# :postbox: How to reach me:
+## :postbox: How to reach me:

 :e-mail: [Email](mailto:ryanjonathanyoung@gmail.com) | :bust_in_silhouette:[LinkedIn](https://www.linkedin.com/in/ryanjonathanyoung) |